terascope/teraslice/docs/development/k8s.md

 ## Kubernetes Development Environment

-You can launch a Teraslice using Kind in Docker locally and start a Teraslice job with the following commands (NOTE: `earl` is an alternative name for the `teraslice-cli`).
+You can launch Teraslice using Kind in Docker locally and start a Teraslice job with the following commands (NOTE: `earl` is an alternative name for the `teraslice-cli`).